Skip to main content

 About Los Colorados

 Los Colorados Flora and Fauna Sanctuary protects one of the last significant remnants of tropical dry forest in the Montes de María region of northern Colombia's Bolívar department.
-Covering just 1,000 hectares, this compact sanctuary is named for the red howler monkeys that inhabit its forest canopy.
-Despite its small size, Los Colorados harbors important biodiversity representative of the critically threatened Caribbean dry forest ecosystem.
+[1] Covering approximately 1,000 hectares, this compact sanctuary is named for the red howler monkeys — locally called monos colorados — that inhabit its forest canopy.
+Despite its small size, Los Colorados harbors important biodiversity representative of the critically threatened Caribbean dry forest ecosystem and holds designation as an Important Bird and Biodiversity Area (AICA).

 Wildlife Ecosystems

 The sanctuary's namesake red howler monkeys are its most prominent inhabitants, living in troops whose booming calls carry for kilometers.
-Other primates include white-faced capuchins and critically endangered cotton-top tamarins.
-The bird community includes over 150 species such as military macaws, toucans, and parrots.
+Other primates include white-faced capuchins and critically endangered cotton-top tamarins, both confirmed within the sanctuary.
+[1] The bird community includes over 289 species, with 45 migratory species recorded.
 Reptiles include iguanas, boas, and the endangered spectacled caiman.
-Agoutis, armadillos, and coatis are commonly observed.
+Among 44 documented mammal species, agoutis, armadillos, and coatis are commonly observed.

 Flora Ecosystems

 The tropical dry forest features deciduous and semi-deciduous trees that shed their leaves during the dry season.
 Canopy species include mahogany, ceiba, caracolí, and fig trees reaching 25 to 30 meters.
 The understory features palms, heliconias, and climbing plants, while cacti and thorny shrubs characterize the forest edges.
-The forest fragment contains several regionally rare tree species extirpated from the surrounding landscape.
+The forest fragment contains approximately 134 tree species, including regionally rare species extirpated from the surrounding landscape.
+[1]

 Geology